How to Eat Natto (Nattō – 納豆)

 If you want to try your hands at making a full traditional Japanese breakfast, try pairing it with some of these yummy dishes:

-Did you like this Natto Over Rice with Avocado, Cucumber, Scallions and Bonito Flakes Recipe?
+Did you like this natto rice bowl recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!

 - Category: Rice